wangjuekate/wangjuekate.github.io/Modular_Code.md

 Use Design Patterns - Factory, Strategy, Observer patterns for complex logic Interface Abstraction - Define clear APIs between modules Configuration Management - Centralize settings and parameters

+CI/CD (Continuous Integration/Continuous Delivery or Deployment) for code quality refers to the integration of automated quality checks and feedback mechanisms throughout the software development lifecycle, ensuring that code adheres to defined standards and is free from defects as it progresses through the pipeline.